B.A. in Animation

 Please complete the Request Information form on this page to learn more about this program.

-On completing the Bachelor of Arts in Animation program, you can:
+On completing the B.A. in ANIMATION Degree, you can:

 Career Opportunities